noobar/python-guide/docs/starting/install/linux.rst

 ..
 To start using this and see more information: :ref:`Virtual Environments <virtualenvironments-ref>` docs.

-これを使い始めるには、さらに詳細を見ます :ref:`Virtual Environments <virtualenvironments-ref>` docs。
+詳しくはこちらを参照 :ref:`Virtual Environments <virtualenvironments-ref>` docs。

 ..
 You can also use :ref:`virtualenvwrapper <virtualenvwrapper-ref>` to make it easier to
 .. manage your virtual environments.